Azure/data-api-builder/docs/getting-started/getting-started-dab-cli.md

 ```

 > [!NOTE]
-> While starting Data API Builder, you will need to supply `--config` only if you are using the custom config file name, other than default `dab-config.json`, or if the config file exists on different file path.
+> While starting Data API Builder, you will need to supply `--config` only if you are using any custom config file name, other than default `dab-config.json`, or the config file exists on different file path.